alpkeskin/Chegg-Discord-Bot/README.md

-:bangbang: This code is no longer works.
-Only private code is working now.
-If you are seriously interested, you can reach me on Discord. `dada#3705` :bangbang:
+:bangbang: This code no longer works.
+Working code is now private. :bangbang:

 # Chegg-Discord-Bot